 Photo opp with Horse Guard

 Given the glorious weather during our visit, we couldn’t resist another park visit and play time.
 We spent time happily wandering through St James’s Park.
-On our walk I explored Inn The Park for the first time.
-Featuring indoor and outdoor seating smack in the middle of the gorgeous green scenery, this family-friendly London restaurant is on my must-visit list for our next trip for sure.
+You can combine this with a walk through the awe-inspiring Whitehall (exterior) and a photo opp at Horse Guards Arch.

 Covent Garden is a lively neighborhood known for shops, restaurants, an open-marketplace, and street performers.
 Although the shopping is mostly chain stores, a bit of everything is here.
 Ditto for the restaurants although most are loud, casual, and perfect with kids.